About Reef Check Indonesia

 - Equipment: Laptop

-- Diving activities: Diving license and basic equipment
+- Diving activity: Diving License and basic equipment

 - Community related activities: Facilitation skills

-- General: Happy to be located away from Bali’s main city of Denpasar
+- General: Ready to stay away from main city of Denpasar

 - Develop protocol for local community, providing science background for community: coral reef, artificial reef, marine tourism, cetacea, etc.

 Normal work hours, 8 hours per day, 5 days per week.
-There is the potential for over-time due to meetings with fishermen/local community members after hours.
+With potential working over-time because of meeting with fisherman/local community after office hour.

 Denpasar (Headquarter), Tejakula Sub district North-East Bali and Karangasem – East Bali.